 We have these two holes here and that's where the wires get held in place so get a zip tie and we want to zip tie that wire in place, so it doesn't get yanked on alright.
 So now we have our button installed.
 Let's get our steering wheel in the car and let me show you how this works: okay, so, let's hook up our button to our communication radio.
 Now our old comms button is connected to our shifter right here, but now we realize this isn't the best spot, because in order to use the radio, we had to take our hand off the steering wheel and that isn't a good thing when you're racing.

+So the wire to the old button runs up behind the dash to this connector right here.
+So let's disconnect our old comms button and connect our steering wheel button and tuck this wiring behind the dash out of the way.
+So now, with this installed, the problem we have is our wire, which is designed to stretch and wrap around the steering wheel, could also wrap around the wiper stock and that wouldn't be good, so to fix that problem.
+What we're going to do is mount the cable to the bottom of our plastic trim right here.
 So let's remove the trim so to get this off.
 We have two clips under here one here and one here that needs to be popped out and then this will come right out so take a small screwdriver and you just want to push the center of the clip.
 So it pops out good and now the bottom piece should come right out.
 So this is our plastic piece, and this is the bottom corner, where we want to drill the two holes to put our zip tie in so get your drill and drill two holes at the bottom right here and then we can feed a zip tie through those Two holes and pull it tight to create a loop just like that then cut the end off that zip tie to make it neat and check it out.

 Now we have our loop now, let's push the trim piece back together, so it snaps in and then push the two clips in at the bottom.
 Okay.
 So let's get the steering wheel on and now we could zip tie the end of the cable to the plastic trim, and the idea here is: if we ever have to remove this, we could just cut the small zip tie and not have to remove the whole Plastic trim piece all right, so the cable's wrapping perfectly around the steering wheel and you can see it's not getting tangled with the wiper stock or the turn signal stock.
 And if you listen closely, there is a strange clicking noise and unfortunately i think i know what this is sometimes stuff like this happens, but no big deal, let's remove the steering wheel and then let's remove the quick release hub and finally unbolt the hub adapter and Let's get that hub out, so we can see what the noise is.